-Long-range objectives provide an ultimate purpose to your training regardless of any recent successes, setbacks or fluctuations.
+Long-range objectives provide an ultimate level of fitness, skills and goals. purpose to your training regardless of any recent successes, setbacks or fluctuations.
 A good plan focuses on what significant physiological or technical changes need to occur over the next few years.

 An athlete must set seasonal objectives based upon the previous year's performance and in harmony with the long-range plan.
-Annual goals may include what areas of technique, fitness, physical or mental training needs attention or emphasis - always keeping in mind your ultimate objects.
+Annual goals The may include what areas of technique, fitness, physical or mental training needs attention or emphasis - always keeping in mind your ultimate objects.
 For example, you may wish to emphasize building upper body power training for a couple of years for the benefit of a grander plan.